I need someone to help me learn how to sell my house

 If your carpet is old and worn, it may be worth the expense of replacing it with a trendy neutral coloured new carpet.
 If not, at least have it professionally cleaned.
 Or replace it with popular solid or engineered hardwood or laminate floor.
 Does your home already have hardwood floors, but Rover has done quite a job on it with his claws?
 Consider having it refinished.

 Do you have a fireplace?
 Call a chimney sweep to have it thoroughly inspected and cleaned, including any smoke residue on the interior brick or stone facing.
 Also, have your furnace, gas fireplace and air conditioner serviced and cleaned.
 At least, change the furnace filter.

 How about the basement?
 Is it dirty and in a state of total disarray?
 After you’ve organized and cleaned it, coat any unfinished concrete floor with special concrete paint.
 It'll look great and will be money well spent.
 Any leaking cracks?
 Have them professionally repaired prior to the beginning of the "sell my house" process.
 The buyer's home inspector will find them and recommend a repair.
 Thus, you may as well bite the bullet yourself.
 And get rid of the cobwebs from the laundry area at least.
-It'll creep her out.
+It'll creep her out, and maybe him.
 Make sure all light fixtures are clean and with maximum allowable wattage.
 Bright sells.